Volteal/ProjectSafehouse/content/exalted-warcraft/character-creation/outline.md

 - Every character starts with a concept.
 Ours are heroic mortals by the standards of Azeroth.
 We should all have a good grasp of our characters.
 A small sentence or two is enough for now.
   - ***Example**: A smuggler turned hero fighting against the Scarlet Crusade, or a savvy diplomat working to further the schemes of their organization.*.
 - Once you have your concept you proceed to pick an **Exalt type** and (if applicable) **Caste** or **Aspect**.
 This is a fully out of character choice, pick the type best suited to your character and note it on the character sheet along with the **Anima Effects**.

-  - ***Example**: Volteal is an expert martial artist, Cleric of Elune, savy diplomat.
-He is a Solar Exalt of the Zenith Caste.*
+`Volteal is an expert martial artist, Cleric of Elune, and skilled diplomat.
+He fits most as a Solar Exalt of the Zenith Caste.`

-`Use Endaril as an example here.`

 ### Step 2: Attributes
 Your character likely has a preferred approach to problems.
 Tge three Attributes: Force, Finesse, and Fortitude, represent those approaches.
 On the [Reference Sheet](/LINK/) you will find each Attribute described in detail, but in a nutshell: